wwick/jeopardy/README.md

 ## Usage

 By default, no filters will be applied.
 In order to apply a filter, modify the search criteria, select the box next to the desired filter, and click "search".
+If you request random questions, then